ti-no-canada/imigracao-para-o-canada/README.md

 # Geral
-Repositório geral do grupo no telegram TI no Canada
+Repositório do grupo no telegram TI no Canada

 [Grupo Oficial no Telegram](https://t.me/tinocanada)